JeremiJL/BYT/documentation/product_requirements.md

 Additionally, _advertising support_ moderator has rights to edit campaign parameters of any advertiser on the platform.
 This gives them the possibility to act as intermediate between big brands and platform technicalities.

+### Updates
+TTL of Shopper's Cart.
+Explicit quantity of products on the platform.